 They can be time consuming to make and finicky too.
 Bake too long and they’re mush, add to the pan too soon and they burn.
 Time things wrong and they’re cold by the time you eat or keep the other food waiting.

-It’s no wonder sometimes we just say screw it and eat that giant bloody steak on a plate without adding any green.
+It’s no wonder sometimes we just say screw it and eat that giant hunk of beef on a plate without adding any green.
 I know I’m guilty of it, though I’ve gotten better as I’ve gotten older.

 One thing that’s helped is having a few no-fail veggie recipes under my belt.
 These are the ones that take minimal prep (so you’re less likely to decide they’re not worth the effort), have few steps (fewer opportunities to go wrong), and are delicious (because why would we want to eat veggies that don’t taste good???).

 These butter and garlic green beans are the first of that brand of recipe that I learned.
 They’re boiled, so you don’t have to worry about burning them while they cook.
 You don’t have to cut anything if you don’t want to and buy your green beans pre-trimmed.

 And, best of all, if your timing is off, these get tossed in a hot pan with butter right before serving, so it doesn’t matter if you accidentally finish them 20 minutes before everything else is done!